Alvaton Elementary After-School

-Registration is under way for Community Education school-age summer programs.
-Super Summer Club for children in grades K-3, and Camp Extreme for children in grades 4-8, begin May 23 and continue through Aug.
-3. Hours for the camps are 7 a.m. until 6 p.m. daily.
+Registration is under way for Community Education's school-age summer programs.
+The Super Summer Club for children in grades K-3 and Camp Extreme for children in grades 4-8 are being offered May 23 through Aug.
+3. Hours for the camps are from 7 a.m. until 6 p.m. daily.
 From May 23 through June 1, all grades will meet at the Bowling Green Independent Schools' Professional Development and Learning Center (PDLC) at 503 Old Morgantown Road.
-From June 2 through August 3, Super Summer Club will meet at T.C.
-Cherry Elementary School at 1001 Liberty Way and Camp Extreme will meet at the PDLC.
+From June 2 through Aug.
+3, Super Summer Club will meet at the PDLC and Camp Extreme will meet at T.C.
+Cherry Elementary School at 1001 Liberty Way.

 Parents may register their children for these programs on a weekly basis at a cost of $125 per week.
-Breakfast, lunch, a snack, and most field trips are included in the cost.
+Breakfast, lunch, and a snack are provided, and most field trips are included in the cost.
 You only pay for the weeks your child attends.
-The early-bird registration fee of $30 is good through 4:30 p.m.
-April 29 and comes with a guarantee that your child will receive a camp t-shirt.
-After April 29, the registration fee is $60 per family and does not include the t-shirt guarantee.
+The registration fee is $60 per family.
 To access the online registration form, go to this link: